hellerve/talks/enthusiasticon-2020/notes.md

 purely anecdotal, but I found to be highly productive in SmallTalk and Lisp, because I could just pop open any piece of machinery, no matter how deep in my stack, and understand it, because it speaks the same language that I speak, fifteen layers of abstraction later.
+There is something to be said for using the same tools everywhere; it leads to a certain uniformity, charm, and creativity that I personally miss otherwise.

-And so if I am asked to use a hammer, I’m fully prepared to make the world my nail.
+And so, in conclusion, if I am asked to use a hammer, I’m fully prepared to make the world my nail.

 Thank you.